Announcements

 Site Characteristics

-- Habitat: A tranquil setting, flowing rivers and natural prairie land with an abundance of wildlife.
+Habitat: Includes 1,550 acres of timber, 3,400 acres of grasslands and 380 acres of wetlands.
+A tranquil setting, flowing rivers and natural prairie land with an abundance of wildlife.
 Des Plaines State Fish and Wildlife Area is open habitats such as native prairie, cool season grasses and agricultural fields.
 Woodlands, wetlands & river (Des Plaines & Kankakee) frontage account for the balance of the site.
+Active habitat management will occur throughout the year on the site, including prescribed burning.

 Site Specific Regulations